top of page

 3. But the real action and long-term change occur in learning and practice repair of emotional bonds.
 Forgiveness and repair also set up the realistic expectation that hurt and pain will happen again in the future, even if you are excellent in relationship skills.
 But knowing how to recover quickly and well is how couples create a positive long-term bond together.

 There are general approaches to repair like understanding why an offense happened in the first place.
 Couples can increase their acceptance of each other and reduce trying to change their partner.
-Partners can practice forbearance, a trait highly valued in many Asian cultures in families as a means to a peaceful home.
+Partners can practice forbearance, a trait highly valued in many Asian cultures, as a means to a peaceful home.
 But most couples long for a good apology and forgiveness to mark the end of a season of hurt in their relationship.

 We help couples Apologize and Forgive.